-1. Buy small quantities at a time.
-Large budget packs seem cheaper but it’s a false economy if you end up with stale ingredients.
+1. Buy small quantities at a time (even if you use some spices, like turmeric, all the time).
+Large budget packs seem cheaper, but it’s a false economy if you end up with stale ingredients.

 2. Spices don’t have to be kept in the dark, but do avoid direct sunlight and store in a cool, dry part of the kitchen.
 Heat and light break down all-important oils, affect the flavour and also degrade the antioxidants.